openharmony/docs/en/application-dev/reference/apis/js-apis-useriam-userauth.md

 ## AuthenticationResult<sup>(deprecated)</sup>

 > **NOTE**<br>
-> This parameter is not longer maintained since API version 8.
-You are advised to use [ResultCode](#resultcode8).
+> This object is discarded since API version 8.
+You are advised to use [ResultCode](#resultcodedeprecated).

 Enumerates the authentication results.